joaolopes220/desafios/crawlers/README.md

 ## Parte 2

+To use the bot create for the second part of the challege, you need to run the bot1.py script.
+The bot is not uploaded to a server but this could be done if we wanted access to the bot anywhere.

 For the second part of the challenge run the script bot1.py before running the telegram app.
 If the script is running, go in the telegram app and type tial1bot and a bot name Trial1 should pop up.
 If the script is running and you select the bot, you can now send commands to it.
 If you type /NadaPraFazer [subreddits separated by ';'] [number of threads] the bot will respond with information about the given subreddit, with the number of threads you specified.
+If [numer of threads] is left out, it will automatically return 3 threads from each subreddit.